If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read

 - Free Dining is a wildly popular promotion.
 You will need to book as soon as it is released because availability is limited.
 You only need a $200 deposit to book and it is refundable up to 30 days before your trip, so it makes sense to book even if you aren’t 100% sure you’ll go.
 The agents at Destinations in Florida can help you through this whole process.

-- I will share updates on Free Dining for 2018 as soon as they come available here on the blog.
-The best way to stay up-to-date is to like The Frugal South on Facebook or subscribe to my weekly email newsletter.
+- The best way to stay up-to-date on offers like this is to like The Frugal South on Facebook or subscribe to my weekly email newsletter.

 I hope this post answered all of your burning questions about Free Dining at Walt Disney World.
 I’ve taken advantage of this offer MANY times and love using the Dining Plan at Disney World.